 MutMuz Gallery, Los Angeles

-Join MutMuz Gallery for an exhibit of original WPA posters from the 1930s & 40s that promoted public programs, shared values and everyday American culture.
-Many in the exhibit have not been on public display for more than 80 years.
+In early 2020, MutMuz Gallery hosted an exhibit of original WPA posters from the 1930s & 40s that promoted public programs, shared values and everyday American culture.
+Many in the exhibit had not been on public display for more than 80 years.

 From the collections of Henry Vizcarra, Ennis Carter & Posters for the People.